d2s/docs.subtome.com/_posts/2014-06-23-wordpress-reader-support.md

 layout: post

 title: Using Wordpress Reader with SubToMe
 subtitle: "There is no need to introduce Wordpress.
-Yet, few people know that Wordpress.com offers a very comple RSS reader.
+Yet, few people know that Wordpress.com offers a very complete RSS reader.
 It is now possible to use SubToMe to follow more feeds on this reader"

 author:
   name: Julien Genestoux